slapec/django-yaat/README.md

 # Requirements

+This module is developed in Python 3.4.2.
+Backwards compatibility is not guaranteed (tests are welcome).

-- `Django==1.8.4`
+- `Django>=1.8.4`

-    Might work with other versions.
+    Might work with older versions.
 I haven't tried.

 - `django-restify`

     This is the library django-yaat is built on.

+- `django-ordered-model`

+    This is required to store the order of columns of each resource (if the resource is statefull).

 ## Development requirements

-Simply install with pip:

 `pip install -r requirements.txt`